 Take A Hike To Ice Lake In The Fall

-While the trail is most popular in the summer, especially with backpackers heading up to overnight camp by the lake, we recommend doing this hike in the fall.
+While this trail is most popular in the summer, especially with backpackers heading up to overnight camp by the lake, we recommend doing the Ice Lake hiking trail in the fall.

 The colors are out of this world spectacular in terms of fall foliage.
 It will completely surprise you to see such magnificent yellows, oranges, and reds within the desert landscape of Eastern Oregon.

-The hike is 15.4 miles return trip so you will need to dedicate an entire day to it.
+The hike is 15.4 miles return trip so you will need to dedicate an entire day to this adventure.
 See what the hike to Ice Lake in the fall looks like here.

 Hike To The Matterhorn

-The trail begins at the Wallowa Lake Trailhead and is 19 miles round trip with an elevation gain of 5,360 feet.
-Needless to say this hike is for those who are in good physical shape, have a lot of persistence, and time to dedicate an entire day to reach the summit.
+The hike up to the Matterhorn begins at the Wallowa Lake Trailhead and is 19 miles round trip with an elevation gain of 5,360 feet.
+Needless to say this hike is for those who are in good physical shape, have a lot of persistence and time to dedicate an entire day to reach the summit.

-Nestled in the midst of some of the most spectacular geography you’ll ever see is a little gem of a town with enormous charm.
-Surrounded by the breathtaking Wallowa mountain range of northeast Oregon, Joseph is often referred to as the “Little Switzerland of America”.
+Nestled in the midst of some of the most spectacular geography you’ll ever see is a little gem of a town with enormous charm called Joseph.
+This mountain town is surrounded by the breathtaking Wallowa Mountain Range which is why the area is often referred to as the ‘Little Switzerland of America’.